YouriLangh/MsC-FedSSL/Trial Text.md

 If using dynamic threshold, look at [[Class Balanced Adaptive Pseudo Labeling for Federated Semi-Supervised Learning]] again

 Do we do labels-at-client??

+Discussion:
+ drop_last=True sinec we had a crash in labeled loader.
+ If input channels < 3 then issue --> we give it 3 channels and just putrepeat same in 2 new channels.

+Applications of FL: Image segmentation
+Several researches have investigated on dynamic threshold in related fields such as sentiment anal ysis
+[40] and semantic segmentation [41].
+In [40], the threshold was gradually reduced to make high-quality data selected into labeled data set in the early stage and large-quantity in the later stage.
+An extra classifier is added to automate the threshold to deal with domain inconsistency in [41].
+[42] introduced curriculum learning to self-training with a steadily increasing threshold and achieved near state-of-the-art results.

+FedGGd assumes some are fully unlabeled & some fully labeled.
+CBAFed assumes